 How do the regulations mitigate impacts on sunlight or privacy?

-The maximum permitted building height for an accessory building with a Backyard Suite is 5.8 metres; it is one of the shortest in Canada.
-This limit was developed through consultations with the community in 2016, which resulted in guidelines prepared by a consultant and eventually became a bylaw for the infill pilot project.
+The maximum permitted building height for an accessory building with a Backyard Suite is 6.5 metres; which is similar to the other municipalities in Canada.
 Additional side and rear yard setbacks for a second storey or any portion taller than 4 metres are in place to allow for sunlight and increased privacy.

 What are the servicing requirements for Backyard Suites?